dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Examples/Histograms_with_matplotlib.md

-# Histograms
+# Plotting Histograms in `matplotlib`

 ## Overview

 This note shows how to plot a histogram using Matplotlib, a popular Python visualization library based on the visualization tools in the MATLAB language.
+Similar code will work for creating box plots: just substitute the box plot function (hint: you can look it up in the documentation).

 ## Installing Matplotlib